Thousands gather in Graceland for 45th anniversary of Elvis’ death - NewsBreak

 Thousands gather in Graceland for 45th anniversary of Elvis’ death

-MEMPHIS , Tenn.
-(WREG) — Thousands of Elvis Presley fans from around the world attended a candlelight vigil in Graceland Monday night.‘Pop Idol’ star Darius Campbell Danesh dies at 41
+MEMPHIS, Tenn. — Thousands of Elvis Presley fans from around the world attended a candlelight vigil in Graceland on Monday night.

 Comments / 0